ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 which sites they visit.
 It additionally helps prevent DoS attacks on the server.

-\[ TBD: Thinking about building this - how does the SCT Feedback app know which sites it's authoritative for? \]
+\[ TBD: Thinking about building this, how does the SCT Feedback app know which sites it's authoritative for? \]

 The check in step 4 is to prevent DoS attacks where an adversary fills